2015 Kobalt 400: Entry list

-The entry list for the Kobalt 400 was released on Monday, March 2, 2015 at 9:00 a.m.
+The entry list for the Kobalt 400 was released on Monday, March 2, 2015, at 9:00 a.m.
 Eastern time.
 Forty-eight drivers are entered for the race.
 All 48, except Ryan Blaney and the No. 21 Wood Brothers Racing Ford and Ty Dillon, were entered to race the previous week in Atlanta.
-Dillon drove the No. 33 Hillman-Circle Sport LLC Chevrolet.
+Dillon drove the No. 33 Hillman–Circle Sport Chevrolet.
 No driver was on the initial entry list to drive the No. 34 Front Row Motorsports Ford in place of David Ragan who drove in place of the injured Kyle Busch.
 On Wednesday, March 4, Brett Moffitt, coming off an 8th-place finish at Atlanta, was named to drive the No. 34 car.
 Moffitt stated that he was "excited about the opportunity to run some races for Front Row", and that he was "grateful to Bob Jenkins and his team for giving me the chance to do that".
 Brian Vickers, the driver who Moffitt was driving in place of – at Michael Waltrip Racing – was in the No. 55 Toyota, having missed the first two races while recovering from corrective heart surgery.